hyperifyio/goagent/logs/CURRENT_TASK.md

-Continuing L114: implement RefineStateBundle and tests.
+Implement RefineStateBundle and tests for state refinement preserving fields and recording prev_sha.